Best Android phones 2018: What should you buy?

-The phone has its drawbacks, including microUSB instead of USB-C and a lack of NFC, not to mention that the camera is adequate but doesn’t hold up against top-end phones.
+The phone has its drawbacks, including a lack of NFC.
+Also, the camera is just adequate—it doesn’t hold up against top-end phones.

-As a complete package, though, the build quality, specs, performance, battery life, and software experience here is way better than we’re used to seeing in the $200-300 price range.
+As a complete package, though, the build quality, specs, performance, battery life, and software experience here is way better than what we’re used to seeing in the $200-$300 price range.